nicolas-tournier/milieux/README.md

 ### Tech Stack:

-React.
+React
-DeckGl.
+DeckGl
-Firebase.
+Firebase
-Vader Sentiment Analysis.
+Vader Sentiment Analysis
-GIT.
+GIT

 ### Run locally:

-npm install.
+npm install
-firebase emulators:start.
+firebase emulators:start
-npm run start.
+npm run start

 Please note that there is a small bug wherein the visible datapoints will not appear until a somewhat positive comment is added.